carissaeats/carissaeats.github.io/aboutme.md

 My goal for this webpage is to share some of my favorite places to find ~affordable eats~ (no Michelin-star meals here!).
 Food is something I'm so grateful to be able to enjoy every day, and I just want to capture the best moments.
 Whether it be cooking with my grandma or exploring tasty eats, it is something I hope everyone can enjoy along with me.

-I also love to travel and have been blessed with numerous travel opportunities.
-Food has undoubtedly been my favorite part of every experience, whether it's eating fried quail eggs in Taiwanese night markets or shakshuka in Israel.
-I've shared the destinations I've visited in my **[beyond](/beyond.html){:class="nounderline" target="_blank"}** page!
+I've been blessed with numerous travel opportunities, and food has undoubtedly been my favorite part of every experience, whether it's eating fried quail eggs in Taiwanese night markets or shakshuka in Israel.
+My **[beyond](/beyond.html){:class="nounderline" target="_blank"}** page will share the destinations!

+*All photos on this blog are taken by me.*